This story has been updated. It was first published on June 10, 2020.

 13. Sterilize your mask.
 Before using it for the first time, submerge your mask in boiling water for 5 minutes.
 Repeat this step between uses.
 For other methods, check out our guide on how to sanitize face masks.

 It’s important to remember that a face mask by itself is not enough.
-Make sure you also wear glasses or goggles to protect your eyes, and never touch the part that covers your mouth.
-When you’re done using it, sterilize it, let it dry completely (in the sun if you have access) to stave off any bacteria growth, and then store the mask in a clean, plastic, resealable container.
+Make sure you never touch the part of the covering that goes over your nose and mouth, and when you’re done using it, sterilize it, let it dry completely (in the sun if you have access) to stave off any bacteria growth.
+Finally, store the mask in a clean, plastic, resealable container.